 Proper Storage Solutions

 Store pool chemicals separately.
 Pool chemicals are incompatible and can react, resulting in fires or toxic gas.
+A ventilation system may be required to help prevent the buildup of harmful fumes.

 Segregate chlorine products (ex. store liquid chlorine separate from calcium hypochlorite).
+Use shelving or racks to help stay organized.

 Keep chemicals stored in a cool, dry atmosphere.